-GCU has recently installed a Phonak radio system to offer enhanced acoustics and an alternative to a portable induction loop system for deaf or hard of hearing students.
+GCU provides a Phonak radio system to offer enhanced acoustics and an alternative to a portable induction loop system for deaf or hard of hearing students.
 To use the Phonak radio system you will need a discrete receiver, which you wear around your neck, but which can be concealed beneath clothing.
 When you enter a room in which the Phonak system has been installed, your receiver will automatically re-tune to the radio frequency used in that room, allowing you to instantly receive an enhanced acoustic experience.

 This system can be used by deaf or hard of hearing students (whether or not you currently use a hearing aid), and may also offer some benefit to students whose hearing is not impaired but who find they are easily distracted by background noise and other distractions in class.